 Acknowledgement: This work was supported by the Department of Anesthesiology of Xuzhou Central Hospital.
+The authors would like to thank all the guest editors and anonymous reviewers for their constructive comments.

 Declaration of conflict of interest: None.

 Received November 1, 2023; Accepted November 28, 2023; Published March 31, 2024